ElysiumDisc/nautune/README.md

 Poseidon's cross-platform Jellyfin music player.
 Nautune is built with Flutter and delivers a beautiful deep-sea themed experience with smooth native audio playback, animated waveform visualization, and seamless Jellyfin integration.

+## 🚀 Latest Updates
+- Reworked iOS bootstrap with a shared `FlutterEngine`, SceneDelegate, and Info.plist scene manifest so `flutter_carplay` can launch reliably on CarPlay-equipped head units (see `ios/Runner/AppDelegate.swift`, `SceneDelegate.swift`, and `Info.plist`).
+- Deferred `NautuneAppState.initialize()` work and CarPlay setup to run after the first Flutter frame, preventing black-screen hangs caused by plugin initialization failures.
+- Hardened startup logging (`Nautune initialization started/finished`) to make it easier to diagnose device issues from Xcode or `flutter logs`.
+- CarPlay integrations now match Jellyfin data more accurately by tracking album artist IDs and forwarding precise playback positions to the Jellyfin server.

 ## ✨ Highlights

 ### 🎵 Audio & Playback